They come in a line; we dish out the holiday meal. They are far away; we mail them nice care packages. They are alone; we warmly gather them together.

 We only give so much, individually.

 Our cares are individual and expressed through our volunteer organizations in these holiday efforts.
 And these generous actions are inherently good.
-And these resource strapped organizations that express our individual benevolence toil throughout many of the other year’s days to address the needs of the poor.
+And these resource strapped organizations that express our individual benevolence toil throughout many of the other year’s days to address the needs of the poor are also good.
 But our greatest organization at our disposal, the organizing fabric of our society that is under our collective control, our political and economic system is not bent toward the eradication of poverty.

 Eradicating poverty in this nation is not complicated but it is a real choice we make about how we command our national resources and wealth.
 We have chosen one path that is ineffectual at best or negligent at worse and now it remains to be seen if we will every gather the courage to chose to control of our collective destiny so we can say, “Happy Thanksgiving, everyone, everyday.